Get Your Home Ready for Sale

 - Take down the towel holder over the loo and patch/paint: $25

-As for the shower itself, I would take that bad boy out, fill the screw holes with caulking and put up a classy shower curtain with a hotel style shower rod.
-BETTER than what is there, all of $100.
+As for the shower itself, I would take that bad boy out, fill the screw holes with caulking and put up a classy shower curtain with a hotel-style shower rod.
+Ideal?
+No, but it’s definitely better than what’s there.

-Here’s a list of the common brass offenders and the approximate cost to update them…
+While you don’t have to do everything, small updates can make a BIG DIFFERENCE.
+Here are the few brass offenders and the approximate cost to update them…

 - Brass hinges: $5 (per door)